zeruhur/loner/en/AP15_mech_requiem.md

 #### Proxy Wars

-- **Origins and Execution**: Proxy wars in "Mech Requiem" begin when major powers choose to extend their influence covertly, avoiding direct conflict that could escalate into full-scale nuclear war.
+- **Origins and Execution**: Proxy wars in _Mech Requiem_ begin when major powers choose to extend their influence covertly, avoiding direct conflict that could escalate into full-scale nuclear war.
 They achieve this by supporting local factions, insurgent groups, or national governments that align with their strategic interests.
 This support might include supplying advanced mechs, military training, economic assistance, or cyberwar capabilities.

 - **Impact on the Nations**: The consequences for these proxy battlegrounds are profound.
 Infrastructure suffers immense damage, populations endure great hardship, and political instability becomes the norm rather than the exception.
 The continuous state of war stifles development, perpetuates dependency, and often leads to humanitarian crises.